Empathetech-LLC/container-library/debian-android-sdk/README.md

 ## debian-android-sdk

-An image built from Empathetech's [debian-gh](../debian-gh/Dockerfile) base that has the Android SDK installed.
+Is built from the Empathetech [debian-gh](../debian-gh/Dockerfile) base and has the Android SDK installed.
 Nothing more, nothing less.

 ### Versioning